tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   f <$> (Parser a) = Parser (\x -> (f <$>) <$> a x )
 ```

-Let's try to remove the lambda function by applying the Point Free(/haskell3/#point-free-code) techniques to remove this lambda function.
+Let's try to remove the lambda function by applying the [Point Free](/haskell3/#point-free-code) techniques to remove this lambda function.

-First less add some brackets, to make the evaluation order more explicit.
+First, let's add some brackets, to make the evaluation order more explicit.
 ```haskell
 instance Functor Parser where
   f <$> (Parser a) = Parser (\x -> ((f <$>) <$>) (a x))